Jtth3brick/superconcurrent_sklearn_trainer/README.md

     - If you're not using Berkeley's Savio, `req.txt` is not guaranteed to work, but that and/or environment.yaml should suffice.
     - In short, we're going to be making a python 3.11 conda environment, installing mamba as our package manager, and then installing all of the packages needed in `scripts/globals.py`, mainly being `scikit-learn`, `py-xgboost`, `filelock`, and `pyyaml` with mamba and `persist-queue` with pip

 ### Preparing Training (train.py Manager)
 - Edit the `train_manager.sh` script to match your `split_names` as defined in `configs/config.yaml`.
 These are your data splits for training.
 - Execute the script using `sbatch train_manager.sh` or an equivalent bash command to set up the model arguments queue and pre-filter the training data for workers.
     - **Hint:** Workers can be initiated as soon as there are enough `ModelConfig` objects in the queue.
 You will receive a log notification when the manager starts adding these arguments.
+It's possible too many workers could pull args faster than the manager can put them in (estimated on the scale of 700 workers.)
+So waiting for manager to finish may be your safest bet.
 - **Hint:** You can monitor the completion of all training steps in `status.log` with `tail -f ../logs/status.log`.
 - Once "Manager Complete." is logged, proceed to the next step (if you haven't already).

 ### Running Workers
-- Run `train.py` to start a worker:
+- Run `train.py` with `work` argto start a worker:
     - A single invocation of `train.py` launches one worker who will continue to train on available arguments until completion or termination.
 Current slurm script launches an array of invocations.
     - All tasks outside of argument retrieval are designed to be handled independently by each worker.
     - Workers can be dynamically started or stopped as needed.
 Note that stopping a worker results in the loss of its current hyperparameter configuration.
 Future versions could implement ACK functionality from persist-queue to ensure comprehensive search.